 Following receipt of your Confirmation of Registration email for your OBE, NEBOSH will send you a further email containing your Username and Password for the NEBOSH online examination platform.
 If you have not received this email please remember to check your spam folders.

-NG1 - The invigilated paper-based exam is being permanently replaced by a new open-book examination (OBE), for English language assessments only.
-Other languages to follow at a later date.
+NG1 - The invigilated paper-based exam is being permanently replaced by a new open-book examination (OBE).

 NG2 - The practical unit NG2 will continue to be assessed as usual, please speak to your Learning Partner for further information.

 All results for assessments taken in English (including those for the practical application) should be received within 50 working days from the date of the examination or submission of assignment.
 The specific date is written on your examination entry confirmation.

 For learners wishing to continue their professional development NEBOSH offers a wide range of internationally recognised qualifications.